87

 • 3

 $\begingroup$ Here's a related question: meta.math.stackexchange.com/questions/1148/….
-In that case it was the asker whose question was answered in the comments not wanting the question to remain "Unanswered", and the accepted advice was for the asker to post a CW answer. $\endgroup$ Jan 27, 2011 at 22:43
+In that case it was the asker whose question was answered in the comments not wanting the question to remain "Unanswered", and the accepted advice was for the asker to post a CW answer. $\endgroup$ Commented Jan 27, 2011 at 22:43

 • 3

-$\begingroup$ In this case, a simple request to Sivaram produced an answer post. $\endgroup$ Jan 28, 2011 at 17:05
+$\begingroup$ In this case, a simple request to Sivaram produced an answer post. $\endgroup$ Commented Jan 28, 2011 at 17:05

 $\begingroup$ Actually, I think this is somewhat of a balancing act.
 For instance, sometimes a learning student might ask a question, where it would in fact be more appropriate to give a hint instead.
 At other times, the OP may find a comment useful and will ask the commenter to make the comment into an answer which the OP is willing to accept (for example: math.stackexchange.com/questions/107731/limit-points-of-sinn/…).
 In general, where a hint is more appropriate, I think one should comment rather than answer. $\endgroup$